jamerrq/Foundational-CSharp-with-Microsoft/Write Your First Code Using C#/Write your first C# code/readme.md

 # Write your first C# code

+## Introduction

+The C# programming language allows you to build many types of applications, like:

+- 👔 Business applications to capture, analyze and process data.
+- 🎩 Dynamic web applications that can be accessed from a web browser.
+- 🎲 Games, both 2D and 3D.
+- 💰 Financial and scientific applications.

+But how do you begin to write an application?

+Applications are all made up of many lines of code that work together to achieve a task. **By far, the best way to learn how to code is to write code.** It's encouraged that you write code along with the exercises in this module and the others in this learning path.
+**Writing code yourself in each exercise and solving small coding challenges will accelerate your learning.**

+You'll also begin learning small foundational concepts and build on them with continual practice and exploration.

+In this module, you'll:

+- Write your first lines of C# code.
+- Use two different techniques to print a message as output.
+- Diagnose errors when code is incorrect.
+- Identify different C# syntax elements like operators, classes, and methods.

+By the end of this module, you'll be able to write C# code to print a message to the standard output of a console, like the Windows Terminal.
+These lines of code will give you your first look at the C# syntax, and immediately provide invaluable insights.

 ## Learn how it works

 To understand how your code works, you need to step back and think about what a programming language is.
 Consider how your code communicates commands to the computer.